Find a Physician Browse

 2. The second option was to arrange through provider’s office a referral to an alternative infusion center that is not affiliated with South County Health.

-South County Health continues to assess the situation, and make any necessary adjustments based on medication prices and reimbursement.
+South County Health continues to assess the situation, and will make any necessary adjustments based on medication prices and reimbursement.

-The decision to discontinue offering sleep lab services was made after careful consideration of various factors.
+Reality: The decision to discontinue offering sleep lab services was made after careful consideration of various factors.
 Over the last several years, reimbursement and site of care for sleep studies has shifted dramatically out of the hospital and into ambulatory and at-home settings.
 This shift has been enabled through technological advancements in sleep study equipment and payor requirements, while our reimbursement rates continued to fall below all other New England states.

 Consistent with partnership comments above, there remains multiple options available for ambulatory and at-home sleep studies available in the community.